 It may be necessary to improve the grounding of the probe in order to clean up noise in very high voltage, high frequency (>20 Mhz) measurements.
 Specifically, a wide area ground from the bottom of the probe, or additional individual grounds may be required.
 It may also be necessary to further shield the probe cables at the highest frequencies.
 The cause of noise is often the ground loop which results if the probe cable carries some of the ground current.
 Inductive isolators on the probe signal cable can also be helpful in "choking" ground currents.
-Note that the impedance presented to the load at 50 Mhz with a probe with 8 pf.
+Note that the impedance presented by the probe to the source at 50 Mhz with a probe with 8 pf.
 Input capacitance is only 400 ohms, so currents matter at high frequencies.
+Higher currents occur at higher capacitance.